aahana-khajanchi/AdavancedDataScience-1/README.md

 Class code : INFO 7390

 Project contents:
 1. Assignment 1       : EDGAR Data Scraping and Cleaning
-2. Assignment 2 : in progress
+2. Assignment 2 and 3 : in progress